jonasfounkeu/forkify/README.md

 # forkify

-#### A JS application that loads recipes (from this API: https://forkify-api.herokuapp.com/v2) and render them.
+#### A JS application that loads recipes (from this API: https://forkify-api.herokuapp.com/v2) and display them.